 Most adjectives come before nouns.
 But, sometimes adjectives come after the noun they modify, and after a verb too.
 This is when we are talking about a sense verb or a verb of appearance, and they are called predicative adjectives.
 Here they are:

-Here are some examples with these verbs:
+Here are some examples of these verbs:

 - London is busy.